skid06/attendance-sync/README.md

-# ZKTeco Attendance Sync Application
+# Attendance Sync Application

-A Laravel console application that retrieves attendance data from ZKTeco biometric devices and sends it to a remote server via API.
+A Laravel console application that retrieves attendance data from biometric devices and sends it to a remote server via API.
+Built with a contract-based architecture to support multiple device types.

 ## Deployment Options